lee-dohm/lee-dohm.github.io/_drafts/testing-for-change.md

 The basic rundown of the bug is this:

 1. Create an auction of 6 billion gold.
-1. Auction shows up as 1,705,032,704 gold with only that much deducted from your account.
+1. Auction shows up as 1,705,032,704 gold with *only that much deducted from your account*.
 1. Cancel the auction.
 1. Find 6 billion gold refunded to your account.